This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Expansion and Contraction of Air

-- Cool mornings compress trapped air volumes
+- Cool mornings compress the air inside, reducing nectar flow.

 Direct Sunlight on Feeders